Combined Stochastic and Robust Optimization for Electric Autonomous Mobility-on-Demand with Nested Benders Decomposition: EAMoD vehicle movement modeling

 The EAMoD control problem for rebalancing and charging under uncertainty can now be formulated using the model and objective function introduced above.
 The overall goal is to improve both service quality and operational efficiency.
 This is achieved by strategically rebalancing vehicles to match spatial demand patterns and by scheduling charging and V2G operations to maintain adequate battery SoC.

 Uncertainty in the future evolution of the random variables is addressed using a combined scenario-based and robust approach.
 Travel demand and charger availability are modeled by a scenario tree that approximates the expected value, with each realization indexed by the superscript $s$.
-In contrast, uncertainties in energy consumption and travel time are handled through a robust, chance-constrained formulation, since violations in these quantities (e.g., depleted batteries or late arrivals) would directly jeopardize system feasibility and reliability.
+Uncertainties in energy consumption and travel time are handled through the chance-constrained parameterization of the model parameters $\Delta b_{ijt}$, $\Delta t_{jit}$, and $b_{ij}^{\min}$ described in Section~\ref{sec:flowdyn}, which ensures operational feasibility with high probability.
 The resulting optimization problem is updated sequentially as new information about the random variables becomes available.
 The multi-stage SMPC problem is given by

 Constraint \eqref{eq:non-antici1} enforces non-anticipativity: at each stage, decisions must be identical across all scenarios that share the same history.
-Constraints \eqref{eq:ccenergy} and \eqref{eq:cctime} are chance constraints requiring that, with probabilities at least $1-\epsilon^{\text{b}}$ and $1-\epsilon^{\text{t}}$, energy consumption and travel time remain below thresholds $\beta$ and $\tau$.
-Smaller values of $\epsilon$ correspond to more conservative (robust) policies.
+Note that the uncertainties in energy consumption and travel time do not appear as explicit constraints in the optimization.
+Instead, they are handled through the chance-constrained parameterization of the model described in Section~\ref{sec:flowdyn}: the conservative travel time estimates $\hat{\tau}_{jit}$ from~\eqref{eq:cctime_model} enter the flow conservation constraint~\eqref{eq:flowcons}, and the minimum SoC threshold $b_{ij}^{\min}$ from~\eqref{eq:bmin_def} restricts vehicle dispatch in the imbalance constraint~\eqref{eq:im}.
+These parameters are computed offline at each receding horizon iteration before the optimization is solved, effectively embedding the robust treatment of energy and travel time uncertainty into the model structure itself.